KBtechnologies/nucbook/README.md

 ###
 ### Be affordable
-While it may be tempting to go Ultra high-End, only a systems that are affordable to everyone and every business will see the necessary amount of adoption required to get Longterm Multi-Vendor & Multi-Provider support.
+While it may be tempting to go Ultra high-End, only systems that are affordable to everyone and every business will see the necessary amount of adoption required to get Longterm Multi-Vendor & Multi-Provider support.
 - Just like the Desktop PC offers everything from sub-€100 boxes with new-old-stock tablet SoC's and cheap [refurb] Office machines to eyewateringly expensive Workstations and Servers that can cost 6+ digits before taxes.
 ##### The fact that one can basically "grow" a Desktop PC like a plant has yet to be copied in Laptops.